smokefreefv/smokefreefv.github.io/index.md

 The only way to keep it that way is to put a smoking ban in place.
 Otherwise, a smoker could move in next to you at any time.

 **I don't care about second-hand smoke.
 The smell doesn't bother me.**
-The smell bothers most people, including homebuyers.
+The smell bothers at least 71% of Fairlington Villages residents [according to a recent survey](files/survey-results.pdf).
+The smell bothers prospective homebuyers, too.
 Homes that smell like smoke sell for much less.
 A homebuyer recently backed out of a contingent home purchase due to Fairlington Villages' lack of a no-smoking policy.
 Our neighbors with asthma also care a great deal.

 **I've never heard of anyone having an issue with second-hand smoke in Fairlington.**
 It's a common complaint among residents here.
 It's often mentioned in the Fairlington Villages newsletter.
 [You can read some of our neighbors' experiences with second-hand smoke in our community here.](experiences.html)